 FIRST® is More Than Robots.
 FIRST® participation is proven to encourage students to pursue education and careers in STEM-related fields, inspire them to become leaders and innovators, and enhance their 21st century work-life skills.

-Our new All Wired Up FIRST ® Robotics Competition (FRC) team is an all-inclusive Youth Robotics team for students in grades 8-12 with members from surrounding South Lake County schools (public and private) as well as home-schooled students.
+All Wired Up FIRST ® Robotics Competition (FRC) team is an all-inclusive Youth Robotics team for students in grades 8-12 with members from surrounding South Lake County schools (public and private) as well as home-schooled students.
 We do accept students from anywhere in Lake (or surrounding) County.
 We promote science and technology while developing vital life, career and leadership skills.
 We won’t only build robots, but also relationships, friendships and futures.

 We are proudly sponsored by the City of Groveland and by Mom’s Guide to Robotics.